LYNCH·LLP

 • How many art units does this examiner cover?

-No. The allowance rate is a historical aggregate of past dispositions and is not a prediction of any specific application's outcome.
+No. The allowance rate is a historical aggregate and is not a prediction of any specific application's outcome.
+Individual results depend on claim scope, prior art, and examination.

 • What technology areas does this examiner handle?